Senai International Airport: Traffic and statistics

-Ground transport
+Ground transportation

-Senai International Airport is connected to PLUS Highway, Senai–Desaru Expressway and Second Link Expressway.
+Senai International Airport is connected to PLUS Highway, Senai–Desaru Expressway and Second Link Expressway, which are directly linked to Port of Tanjung Pelepas, the 15th busiest port in the world.
+The nearest train station is the Kulai railway station, connecting to the rest of Malaysia.
 Taxis are available outside the airport.
-Buses to the city centre with the option to transit to Singapore are available.
+Additionally, public and private buses are available to the Johor Bahru city centre with the option to transit to Singapore.

-Causeway Link provides the commuters a route to JB Sentral.
+Causeway Link also provides the commuters a shuttle bus route to JB Sentral.

 Senai Business Aviation Terminal (SBAT)

 SATSSB also operates SBAT, a private aviation terminal located just beside the airport's main terminal building and sharing the same infrastructure.
 True to its name, SBAT features business facilities including meeting and conference rooms, and dining and private rest facilities.

 Senai Airport Free Industrial Zone (SAFIZ)

-SAFIZ forms part of Senai International Airport's total land area and operates as a free industrial zone for several multinational factories and distribution hubs, including Pokka, Celestica and BMW.
+SAFIZ forms part of Senai International Airport's total land area and operates as a free industrial zone with factories and distribution hubs for many multinational corporations, including Mercedes-Benz, Pokka, Dyson, Celestica and BMW.